koldamartin/Robosales-homework/docs/guide.md

 **Steps:**

 1. Create a new feature branch: Before you start coding, create a new branch for your work.
-2. Implement your solution: Write your `clean_data.py` script, the `README.md` file and the cleaned csv.
+2. Implement your solution: Write your `clean_data.py` script, the `README.md` file, the cleaned csv and all other files created during the process (except .venv)
 3. Commit your changes: Commit your changes to the new branch.
 4. Push your branch to the Github repository to the newly created branch
 5. Create a PR: Create a Pull Request (PR) from your branch to the main branch.